Buffer Table Engine

 SAMPLE do not work correctly for Buffer tables.
-These conditions are passed to the destination table, but are not used for processing data in the buffer.
-If these features are required we recommend only using the Buffer table for writing, while reading from the destination table.
+These conditions are passed to the destination table but are not used for processing data in the buffer.
+If these features are required, we recommend only using the Buffer table for writing while reading from the destination table.

-Data that is inserted to a Buffer table may end up in the subordinate table in a different order and in different blocks.
+Data that is inserted into a Buffer table may end up in the subordinate table in a different order and in different blocks.
 Because of this, a Buffer table is difficult to use for writing to a CollapsingMergeTree correctly.
 To avoid problems, you can set

 num_layers to 1.